What Is the FitnessVolt Competition Percentile (FVCP)?

 How Are Strength Standards Calculated?

 Our standards use percentile analysis to classify lifting performance into five levels.
-For each exercise, we group all verified results by bodyweight bracket and gender, then calculate the following percentile thresholds:
+For each exercise, we group all verified results into cohorts by sex, equipment class (raw, wraps, single-ply, multi-ply), and bodyweight class, then calculate the following percentile thresholds within each cohort:

 5th percentile.
 Stronger than 5% of lifters.
 Typically represents less than one month of training or an untrained individual.